 - Peak Demand Saving – installing more efficient equipment that uses less energy during peak times, for example installing a more efficient air conditioner to reduce electricity use on hot days.

-- Peak Demand Shifting – installing new systems, or changing the way existing systems are used, so that electricity consumption is shifted to an off-peak period.
-Examples include hot water systems and pool pumps timed to start after 10 pm.
+- Peak Demand Shifting – installing new systems, or changing the way existing systems are used, so that electricity consumption is shifted to an off-peak period, for example installing a household battery.

-- Peak Demand Response – controlling certain technologies to temporarily reduce consumption during peak times, for example using smart pool pumps and interruptible industrial processes.
+- Peak Demand Response – controlling certain technologies to temporarily reduce consumption during peak times, for example signing a battery up to a demand response contract.

 The peak demand reduction targets are set in the Electricity Supply (General) Regulation 2014.
 The target starts at 0.5% in 2022-23 and will increase to 10% by 2029-30.
 The target will then remain at 10% until the end of the scheme in 2049-50.
 Exemptions will be considered when calculating individual targets for scheme participants.